NYC keeping schools closed; online classes to continue

 School buildings in New York City, the U.S. epicenter of the pandemic, have been closed since March 16.
 A massive effort to move instruction online has met mixed success in the city, where many low-income students lack Wi-Fi and devices for connecting to their virtual classrooms.

-“Our educators were asked to learn an entirely different way of teaching,” he said.
+“Our educators were asked to learn an entirely different way of teaching,” de Blasio said.
 “And they weren’t given a year to get ready.
 They weren’t given a month to get ready.
 They had a week to quickly retool and turn to distance learning, online learning and make it work.”

 De Blasio had resisted closing schools as the city recorded its first deaths from the coronavirus, saying he feared that health care workers would have to stay home to care for children and that hundreds of thousands of poor students would go hungry without free school meals.